Morriar/nit/src/doc/doc_experiments/exp_align/corpus.matches/popcorn.corpus.md

 And, before every response is sent, the `LogHandler` is activated to display the log line.

-> match: popcorn::App
-> match: popcorn::AppThread::app
-> match: popcorn::RequestTimeHandler
-> match: popcorn::HelloHandler
-> match: popcorn::popcorn
-> match: popcorn
-> match: popcorn::pop_logging::ConsoleLog::display
-> match: popcorn::LogEntry::response
-> match: popcorn::pop_handlers::HttpResponse::sent
-> match: popcorn::ConsoleLog::log

 Because you have access to the request object, the response object, and all the Popcorn API, the possibilities with middleware functions are endless.

-> match: popcorn::ValidationResult::object
-> match: popcorn::LogEntry::request
-> match: popcorn::LogEntry::response
-> match: popcorn
+> name: popcorn
-> match: popcorn::popcorn

 ### Built-in middlewares

 Starting with version 0.1, Popcorn provide a set of built-in middleware that can be used to develop your app faster.

-> match: popcorn::App
-> match: popcorn::popcorn
-> match: popcorn
+> name: popcorn
-> match: popcorn::AppThread::app
+> name: popcorn::App

 * `RequestClock`: initializes requests clock.
 * `ConsoleLog`: displays resquest and response status in console (can be used with `RequestClock`).